kishaylinreddy/Social-Media-Enterprise-Case-Study/casestudy_JR.md

 Another major ethical issue is the spread of false news.
 Tabloids and dedicated social media accounts constantly spread false information in order to trigger a reaction, usually for nefarious means.
 This information then spreads across communities and becomes an issue that often have a negative impact.
 In a report by Vosoughi et al. (2018), it was found that false news spreads more rapidly than true news on twitter.

 This leads to another issue; there isn't enough accountability held when it comes to algorithmic decision making.
 Sights like Facebook and Instagram use algorithms that show users what they may want to see or what is currently trending.
 This makes sense from a business standpoint as the sights want you to use their services for as long as possible but it creates several issues, like screen addiction or false news being spread rapidly.
 It can be as serious as influencing political election campaigns.
 By using target based algorithms, political parties can pay websites to push their campaigns.
+A Pew Research Center study by Barthel M. et al. (2016) found that ‘about two-in-three U.S. adults (64%) say fabricated news stories cause a great deal of confusion about the basic facts of current issues and events.’
+False news being intentionally spread by political campaigns causes a great effect in the results of elections.

+Looking at these challenges, there may be ways that we can limit them.
+The current GDPR laws protects the user's(In the EU) privacy by giving clear guidelines to organisations on how to process the user's data.
+Failing to comply to these regulations will result in fines of up to €20 million or banning them from processing data, which could shutdown the company if they rely on user data.
+Continuing to enforce these laws will limit the issues we face with privacy.
+Spreading the awareness of GDPR with interactive workshops, quizzes and integrating it into everyday life (eg. adding a QR code to coffee cups, posters in schools or work, etc.) may lessen the anxiety among the population.
+    The spread of false news and with algorithms accelerating the issue may be a harder issue to conquer.

 References